Thombrom/Minesweeper/README.md

 This implementation fixes this and allows for however big boards you might want.
 Right now it is capped at 100 x 100 with max 50% filled mines, however that can be changed by altering the definitions in the settings layer.

 To play this, download and generate the project using premake (generate.bat or generate.sh).
-Afterwards compile the project and move the resources folder (found in src) next to the executable and run it.
+Afterwards compile the project and run it from a directory where the resources folder is located (found in src).
 It has currently been tested on Ubuntu and partly on Windows 10.